 More to come…

-2020-2021 was so rough for education, but because of the disconnect and the social distancing I spent a lot more time making projects that focused on the student’s self-perception.
+2021-2022 was so rough for education, but because of the disconnect and the social distancing I spent a lot more time making projects that focused on the student’s self-perception.
 Also, there seemed to be a resurgence in records?
 So, we made album covers that didn’t necessarily have to hold music.
 Here are a few that I thought were impressive.
-The first is Alayna Rosynek’s and the second is Kaitlyn Shak’s and the third is Christian Calderon’s.
+The first is Brianna Fuller’s, the second is Alayna Rosynek’s, the third is Kaitlyn Shak’s, and the last is Christian Calderon’s.

 Over the past few years we’ve been doing some work with the 4×5 that then gets scanned and made into bigger prints than we could traditionally make not only because the quality is so much better, but because it utilizes the best of our analog and digital facilities.
 These are some examples of student work that I thought was particularly successful.
 The artists are, from left to right, Kylie Stocklinski, Eric Evelhoch, Millie Dougherty, and Anthony Cerino.